10 Celebs Who Were Bridesmaids or Groomsmen to Other Celebs

-Let’s admit it: Whether we’ve discussed it with them or not, we all know who the frontrunners are for our wedding’s bridesmaids and groomsmen, whenever that may be.
-Yeah, the whole “marrying the love of your life thing” is cool and all, but, let’s be real, what we’re really excited for is dancing with our BFF Maid of Honor to our favorite ’90s track at the reception.
+Let’s admit it: Whether we’ve discussed it with them or not, we all know who the frontrunners are for our own wedding’s bridesmaids and groomsmen, whenever that may be.
+Yeah, the whole “marrying the love of your life thing” is cool and all, but what we’re really excited about is dancing the night away with our BFFs to our favorite ’90s tracks.

-Turns out, celebrities are not too different from us.
-Judging from the wedding photos of stars like Julianne Hough and Ashley Tisdale, even A-listers are prone to recruit their besties for their nuptials—and, when you’re a celeb, those bestie bridesmaids tend to be from Hollywood’s pool as well.
-From boybanders to Disney co-stars, here are 10 celebrities who were bridesmaids, groomsmen, and even officiators for other celebrities.
+Judging from the wedding photos of stars like Julianne Hough and Ashley Tisdale, A-listers are equally psyched to recruit their besties for their nuptials—and those bestie bridesmaids tend to be from Hollywood’s pool as well.
+From boy-banders to Disney costars, here are 10 celebrities who were bridesmaids, groomsmen, and even officiators for other celebrities.

 Julianne Hough and Nina Dobrev